 The support orders are generally based on the parties’ financial situation and custody arrangements at the time of the settlement or trial.
 If your income has gone down substantially from the time that the child or spousal support determination, you may be able to file a modification of your support obligation.
 Losing a job or having less income constitutes a material change of circumstances that would allow the court to modify down your support obligations.

 Child support in California is based on a guideline formula.
 One of the factors that is considered in the guideline formula is your gross income.
 Usually the court would look at several months or even an average of the last 12 months income.
 If your average income has decreased, you may be able to modify your child support to a lower amount.
 Bear in mind that there are other factors that come in the equation such as the amount of actual timeshare you spend with your child and the income of the other parent.
 If the other parent’s income has gone down, this may adversely affect your child support obligation.
 Also bear in mind that any unemployment benefits that you may be receiving will be considered as income available for support in the child support guideline calculation.

 Spousal support may also be modified unless you stipulated in a divorce judgment that it is non-modifiable.
-However, spousal support is usually calculated differently than guidelines.
+However, spousal support are usually calculated differently than guideline.
 The court will look at other factors in deciding whether to modify this.
 Those factors are listed in family code section 4320.